bomonike/azure-chatgbt/README.md

 A traditional Chat app, such as the iMessage app on iPhones between people, has a human on both ends of the conversation.

-Two applications are constructed by this repo.
+Two applications are constructed by this repo:

 ![Containers](images/containers.png)